junekchen/SQL/SQL 50 Questions/Questions.md

 18. Query the information of top 3 students in each subject
 19. Query the number of students selected for each course
 20. Query the student ID and name of students who only take two courses
+21. Query the number of males and females
+22. Query information about students whose name contain "feng"
+23.